-Here were some of our biggest takeaways from the discussion:
+Here are some of our biggest takeaways from the discussion:

 An ‘inverse correlation’

-According to a Renaissance Capital study, 58 biotech companies went public in 2018, raising nearly $6.3 billion in capital.
+According to a Renaissance Capital study, 58 biotech companies went public in 2018, raising nearly $6.3 billion.
 But the overall IPO fallout within the biotech sector was mixed.
-Six out of the top ten performing IPOs of 2018 were from the healthcare sector.
-But when you look at the worst performing IPOs, healthcare dominated there too — eight out of the 10 worst performers hailed from the healthcare/biotech space.
+For example, six out of the top ten performing IPOs of 2018 were from the healthcare sector.
+But when you look at the worst-performing IPOs, healthcare dominated there too — eight out of the ten worst performers hailed from the healthcare/biotech space.

 The rise in IPOs, and lower M&A activity point to what was described by the panel as an “inverse correlation” that has emerged over the last several years.
 However, the tides may be changing as companies begin to look for more capital into 2019.

-“It was agreed there was an inverse correlation between acquisitions and public offerings,” James Healy, Sofinnova Investments, said.
+“There was an inverse correlation between acquisitions and public offerings,” James Healy, Sofinnova Investments, said.
 “I think that one other dynamic will be the number of companies that went public in 2017 and 2018 — they need to come back to the markets and raise capital.
-So I think boards are going to be faced with a dilemma…either raising capital…or looking at or engaging in either partnering or acquisition discussions.”
+So I think boards will be faced with a dilemma: either raising capital or looking at or engaging in either partnering or acquisition discussions.”

 The future of M&A in biotech

 As far as acquisitions go, 2019 got off to a solid start.
-Celgene was acquired by Bristol-Myers Squibb for $74 billion.
-Lilly expanded their oncology portfolio with the $8 billion acquisition of Loxo Oncology.
+Bristol-Myers Squibb acquired Celgene for $74 billion.
+In addition, Lilly expanded their oncology portfolio with the $8 billion acquisition of Loxo Oncology.

-Companies with early-stage assets draw interest with the promise of innovation, but often lack the clinical data to support proof of concept, or have a prolonged path to commercialization ahead of them.
-Those investments are more risky for investors than later-stage companies, which may have some success behind them, shorter go-to-market run times, and the data to prove it .
-However, trends have shown it’s the early-stage companies that typically receive higher valuations, despite the risk involved.
+Companies with early-stage assets draw interest with the promise of innovation.
+Still, they often lack the clinical data to support proof of concept or have a long path to commercialization.
+As a result, those investments are riskier for investors than later-stage companies, which may have some success behind them, shorter go-to-market run times, and the data to prove it.
+However, trends have shown that the early-stage companies typically receive higher valuations, despite the risk involved.
 This trend, the panel discussed, could point to the persistence of a sector “bubble,” with the potential need for correction in the future.

 Will M&A deals change in 2019?

-To mitigate risk, some companies are considering diversifying the types of M&A deals offered.
+Some companies are considering diversifying the types of M & M&A deals offered.

-“When we look at these potential target companies for M&As…I think most companies are continuing to pursue a strategy which is looking for the right assets, or pipelines, or platform to optimize pipeline,” Jin D’Elia, Bristol-Myers Squibb, said.
-“Going forward, we’re going to continue to look at what assets or opportunities can optimize our pipeline and enhance our capabilities.”
+“When we look at these potential target companies for M&As…I think most companies are continuing to pursue a strategy looking for the right assets or pipelines, or platform to optimize pipeline,” Jin D’Elia, Bristol-Myers Squibb, said.
+“Going forward, we will continue to look at what assets or opportunities can optimize our pipeline and enhance our capabilities.”

-“Often times we try to create a creative deal structure,” D’Elia said.
-“It may not be a straight M&A, but it could be other deals, like a licensing deal, or a more risk sharing or allocated way to make a deal happen.”
+“Often, we try to create a creative deal structure,” D’Elia said.
+“It may not be a straight M&A, but it could be other deals, like a licensing deal, or a more risk-sharing or allocated way to make a deal happen.”

 “Having lived through the revolution of the expert network industry and seeing how it changed corporate and investor due diligence, it is exciting to see how our AlphaSense’s platform is leveraging AI to iterate how research is executed,” Farrell said.

 Want to learn more about how to improve your competitive intelligence in healthcare?
-Download our guide Better Market Intelligence With Smart Search to learn how Augmented Intelligence can grow a proactive market intelligence strategy, allowing you to access relevant, high-quality data points with speed and efficiency.
+Download our guide Better Market Intelligence With Smart Search to learn how Augmented Intelligence can grow a proactive market intelligence strategy, allowing you to access relevant, high-quality data points quickly and efficiently.

 More like this